dorellang/insight/docs/docs/Manual/Creating_a_Dashboard.md

 ## Before we start

 Before you can use CityDashboard.js, you need somewhere to display it.
-Save the following HTML to a file on your computer, along with a copy of CityDashboard.min.js in the js/ directory, and open it on your browser.
+Save the following HTML to a file on your computer, along with a copy of CityDashboard.min.js in the js/ directory and a copy of CityDashboard.css in the css/ directory, and open it on your browser.

 ``` html
 <!DOCTYPE html>